jlperona-teaching/ecs154a-winter20/lab4/lab4.rst

 * the Logisim Evolution Gates library
 * the Logisim Evolution Plexers library
 * flip flops from the Logisim Evolution Memory library
-* RAM from the Logisim Evolution Memory library
+* RAM, registers, and counters from the Logisim Evolution Memory library
 * shifters from the from the Logisim Evolution Arithmetic library
 * comparators from the from the Logisim Evolution Arithmetic library

-ROMs, registers, and counters are explicitly disallowed.
+ROMs are explicitly disallowed.
-You must implement the storage in this lab via flip flops.
 Adders and subtractors are also explicitly disallowed.
 Make them via gates like you have in the past.